itzreversee/scraping-utils/README.md

 - purity tag will be formated like this `purity:safe`
 - konachan's scrapper may not be working all the time, since it relies on html scraping - not an api.
 - konachan's scrapper might work on other similar sites?
+- yande.re's scrapper was derived from konachan, with small changes to fix tag scraping.